FAQ

 Yes - If you are renting out your existing property, you will need to gain formal consent to let from your mortgage lender.

-When the tenants move out, if any dilapidations or damages are itentified, that are attributable to the tenants, we will make a deduction from the security deposit.
+When the tenants move out, if any dilapidations or damages are identified, that are attributable to the tenants, we will make a deduction from the security deposit.
 This can be in the form of replacement items (or a proportionate contribution) or a payment of compensation to the Landlord.
 In the event that any deductions exceed the amount of the deposit, payment of the balance will be requested from the tenants.
 If this is not forthcoming, we will advise on suitable action to recover funds owed.

 On your instruction, we will serve the required notice, to inform the tenant that you wish for them to vacate the property.
-We will book a formal appointment to inspect the property at the end of the notice period and conduct a final inspection.
-If the tenant\'s fail to vacate, on expiry of the notice, we will escalate proceedings to gain a possession order (Legal fees may apply).
+We will book a formal appointment to attend the property at the end of the notice period and conduct a final inspection.
+If the tenant's fail to vacate, on expiry of the notice, we will escalate proceedings to gain a possession order (Legal fees may apply).